sombriks/sombriks-hq/src/blog/0092-a-zig-overview.md

 ## 06: Modules and Functions

-In zig, modules works pretty much like [node.js][node.js] modules.
+In zig, modules work pretty much like [node.js][node.js] modules.
 All file contents are private except if marked as public, with the `pub` keyword.

 We must use the `@import` built-in function to look for modules: